6 best practices for IT asset discovery and asset management

 Ultimately, MSPs need to make IT asset discovery and IT asset management scalable.
 That means they need an easy, repeatable process to find, account for, and reconcile all the devices that they should be monitoring for clients.

 Automation can help with this, too.
-By automating the deployment of agents, MSPs can put finding and keeping track of devices on autopilot.
+By automating the deployment of agents, MSPs can systematically ensure the discovery and tracking of devices.
 When agents are automatically installed on new devices, it means that technicians don’t need to spend time configuring what is likely a pretty standard setup.
 It also means that there’s not a large gap between an asset entering the network and the technician’s ability to address potential risks or problems.

 Automating agents also allows MSPs to customize settings (such as which devices are automatically recognized on the network) and simultaneously sync data within their RMM solution.
 With greater discovery and monitoring capabilities and more data on each device, MSPs can more effectively manage accounts and provide better service to customers.